gustavboyd/SafeFileShare/README.md

       - Configure lifecycle management policies in Azure Blob Storage.
       - Set rules to delete or archive inactive files after 24 hours.

-Getting Started
-1. Clone this repository.
-2. Set up Azure Blob Storage and static web app outlined above.
-3. Configure the web application with the necessary Azure credentials and connection strings.
-4. Deploy the web application to Azure Web Apps.
-5. Start uploading files and monitor the activities.

-Contributions:

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 License:

 This project is licensed under the MIT License.
 See the LICENSE file for more details.